 Backcountry Trails Program in partnership with Americorps

-Training like wilderness survival, living 5 months completely off grid, and the potential to earn more than seven thousand dollars in scholarship make the California Conservation Corps Backcountry program unique in the nation.
-Corpsmembers call the Backcountry experience unforgettable and life transforming.
+Hands-on trail work and wilderness survival training, five months completely off the grid, and the potential to earn an AmeriCorps scholarship make the Backcountry Trails Program incredibly unique.
+Corpsmembers call the BCTP experience unforgettable and transformative.

 Applying for the Backcountry Trails Program?
 Check this page often for updates on the application process and instructions.